heinhoang/condensed-email/README.md

 ## Getting Started
 We use `create-react-app` with some twist in package.json.
-To start development just run `npm start`
+- To start development just run `npm start`.
+This command also start json server.
+- To run unit test `npm run test`
+- To run e2e test `npm run e2e` or `npm run e2e-watch`

 ## Structure
 - **index.js:** Our entry point